 Once you’ve rinsed them and made sure they’re free of debris, you put them in a big pot, about the size you’d make spaghetti in, and fill it full of water.
 Bring that to a rolling boil and let it boil like that for about 10 minutes.
 You can add your fat at this time, either lard, meat scraps, butter…whatever you’d like.
 Next, turn your heat down to about medium, or maybe a little less, put a lid on it and let it boil.
 BUT…you have to keep an eye on it!
 You’ll need to add water as it cooks down, every half hour or so, and keep adding water until the beans are done, which should be anywhere from 2-5 hours.
 It depends on how mushy you want them and how thick you want the soup to be, and also the altitude plays a part in it as well.

 And that’s about it.
-I usually add some onion to the pot about a half hour before they’re done, which adds an excellent flavor, but to be honest, you can over-season beans really easily.
+I usually add some onion to the pot about a half hour before they’re done.
+This adds an excellent flavor, but to be honest, you can over-season beans really easily.
 I use to try to follow directions for bean soups that had all kinds of different seasonings thrown in, but my family never liked them near as much.
 Yours might, it’s certainly something you can play around with.
 It’s a really cheap meal to make, especially if you know where to shop.
 Some people add things like oregano, beef broth, soul seasoning, curry or cumin…I’ve seen recipes with all kinds of stuff in the ingredient list.
 But for us, beans, fat, salt and onion are the best way to go about it 🙂

 So, I guess that’s it for this post, guys, thanks for reading along.
 If you make a pot of beans like this, be sure to stop in and let me know how they came out 🙂Like This